crcresearch/ndcmsT3/docs/new_user/modules.md

 There are some cases where a module is desired for software which is installed into local user space.
 Local modules can coexist with CRC modules and being user space installed software, these modules will not become deprecated and removed over time by CRC administrators.
 Creating a local or private module can be straightforward once a piece of software is installed into user space.

-> [!NOTE]
+!!! note
-> For the rest of these instructions, it is assumed the software a module is intended for is already installed.
+    For the rest of these instructions, it is assumed the software a module is intended for is already installed.

 For more information on the module command itself, see `Module Command`.